rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

 Vue 2.6 introduced a new `v-slot` syntax for passing slot content into components.
 A pound sign `#` can be used as a shorthand for `v-slot:`, much like a colon `:` can be used as a shorthand for `v-bind`.
 The old syntax is removed from Vue 3 and we recommend updating your codebase to make use of the new slot syntax to simplify the upgrade process in the future.
 Note that the new `v-slot` or `#` syntax can only be used on a `template` tag, however those additional `template` tags will not be included in the rendered HTML.

+## Documentation Refresh

+- We have updated our "Getting Started" section to "Guides" to better reflect that this content is for ongoing support, not just onboarding to the system.

+### For Designer

+- We have released a new "for designers" resource page.
+### Developer

+- We have released a new "for developers" resource page.

 </cdr-doc-table-of-contents-shell>